lvamaral/Colors/Readme.md

 `palette.js`: this script will be responsible for generating color palettes for the game.
 It will either connect to an existing online palette generator, or have logic for generating custom palettes.

 `colors.js`: this script will handle the logic behind the scenes.
 A "unit" object will hold a 'color' and a 2D array of other units.
-It will be responsible for doing neighbor checks on adjacent cells, and changing colors every round, and updating the array appropriately.
+It will be responsible for doing checks on adjacent cells, changing colors every round, and updating the array appropriately.

 ### Implementation Timeline